haex-space/haex-sdk/README.md

 ### 1. Application Context

-HaexHub provides an **Application Context** that extensions can subscribe to for reactive updates:
+HaexVault provides an **Application Context** that extensions can subscribe to for reactive updates:

 ```typescript
 interface ApplicationContext {